San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- San Francisco and its opponents have gone over the current 39.5-point total in five of seven games this season.
+- San Francisco has combined with its opponents to put up more than 39.5 points in five of seven games this season.

 - Chicago's games have gone over 39.5 points in two opportunities this season.